We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

-The Career Centre offers a wide variety of services for all students and alumni, as well as programming and information geared to the specific career-related issues for each distinct group, recognizing that multiple identities will overlap.
+The Career Centre offers a wide variety of services for all students and alumni, as well as programming and information geared to specific career-related issues for distinct groups and communities, recognizing that multiple identities will overlap.

 The Career Centre and the Centre for Student Equity, Diversity and Inclusion work closely together to provide services for 2SLGBTQQIA+ students and alumni at Laurier.
-As a member of a distinct community, you may have some additional concerns while considering making career decisions or finding a job.
+As a member of a distinct community, you may have additional concerns while considering making career decisions or finding a job.
 Some issues that you may find helpful to discuss may include deciding when and if to disclose to an employer, how to research inclusive organizations and what to include when writing a resumé.
+Get started by browsing career resources for 2SLGBTQQIA+ students and booking an individual appointment.

 For career tips and advice from Indigenous alumni, view the following Career Profiles :